Flow Matching for Offline Reinforcement Learning with Discrete Actions: Additional Experimental Details Results

 \subsection{Multi-Agent Reinforcement Learning: Matrix Game}

-To empirically validate the multi-agent extension in Sec.~\ref{sec:marl_extension}, we consider a lightweight two-agent coordination game with discrete joint actions.
+To empirically validate the multi-agent extension in Sec.~\ref{sec:marl_extension}, we consider a two-agent coordination game with discrete joint actions and conflicting objectives.
 Each episode draws a context state $s\in\{0,1\}$ and both agents select actions $a^1,a^2\in\{0,1,2\}$ (one-step horizon).
 Rewards are two-dimensional, $\mathbf r=(r_1,r_2)$, where $r_1$ encourages coordinated choices while $r_2$ penalizes costly coordination, inducing a natural trade-off controlled by the preference $\omega$.

 \paragraph{Offline dataset.} We construct an offline dataset by rolling out a mixture of two coordinated behavior policies: one prefers joint action $(0,0)$ and the other prefers $(1,1)$, producing diverse but structured joint behavior.
 We train (i) independent behavior cloning (factorized per-agent BC), (ii) centralized behavior cloning (BC on joint actions), and (iii) our factorized CTMC policy with centralized multi-objective guidance.